-"Believe in Allah, and His Messenger, and spend of that whereof He has made
+"Believe in Allah, and His Messenger, and spend of that whereof He has made you trustees...."

 "Indeed, Allah has purchased from the believers their lives and their wealth in exchange for Paradise".
+[9:111]

-These verses along meaning found in the Islam having a keen interest in our financial The concept of selling and purchasing in Arabic is known as (Bay').
-Some scholars state that the term has an association with the Arabic term (Baa') which refers to one's forearm, due to both the buyer and seller stretching their forearms to exchange the item bought or sold
+These verses along with others similar in meaning found in the Qur'an highlight for us an important reason behind Islam having a keen interest in our financial matters.
+The concept of selling and purchasing in Arabic is known as (Bay').
+Some scholars state that the term has an association with the Arabic term (Baa') which refers to one's forearm, due to both the buyer and seller stretching their forearms to exchange the item bought or sold.